from shopping around to sharing childcare with other single parents.

 2. Cut out the little things

 I don’t want life to be boring, but you can’t have it all on a tight budget.
 Cutting out the non-essentials can help you save for something special.
-I’d much rather have no take out drinks all month so when a friend suggests dinner out I can afford it.
+I’d much rather have no take out drinks all month, so when a friend suggests dinner out, I can afford it.
 A takeout drink can be replaced by a homemade one, but a night out is a night out and (hopefully) much more enjoyable.
-I cut out take out drinks, magazines/newspapers (read online instead), chocolate treats (buy in bulk from the supermarket), lunches out (take left overs) and walk, rather than use transport, wherever possible.
+I cut out take out drinks, magazines/newspapers (read online instead), chocolate treats (buy in bulk from the supermarket), lunches out (take leftovers) and walk, rather than use transport, wherever possible.
 Occasionally I slip up, but while each of these things sound inconsequential, they add up.
-If I bought lunch, a chocolate bar and a drink daily, plus the odd magazine, that’s £40 a week, easily.
+If I bought lunch, a chocolate bar and a drink daily, plus the odd magazine, that’s £40 a week, easily, which I cannot afford as a sole parent with a single income.

 It’s about prioritising what makes you happy.
 For me, it’s all about experiences.
 Perhaps someone else takes joy in being house proud.
 If it’s not essential, cut it out and use the savings towards the things you really value.